uchtamsingh11/Z_build/README-fyers-integration.md

 ## API Endpoints

-1. `/api/brokers/fyers/oauth`: Initiates the OAuth flow to authenticate with Fyers's API
+1. `/api/brokers/fyers/oauth`: Initiates the OAuth flow to authenticate with Fyers' API
 2. `/api/brokers/fyers/callback`: Handles the OAuth callback from Fyers, exchanges code for tokens
-3. `/api/brokers/fyers/verify`: Verifies the token by making a call to Fyers's profile API and handles token refresh
+3. `/api/brokers/fyers/verify`: Verifies the token by making a call to Fyers' profile API and handles token refresh
 4. `/api/brokers/fyers/deactivate`: Marks the broker as inactive in the database
-5. `/api/brokers/fyers/place-order`: Places an order through Fyers
-6. `/api/brokers/fyers/cancel-order`: Cancels an existing order
-7. `/api/brokers/fyers/get-funds`: Fetches user's funds and margin details
-8. `/api/brokers/fyers/get-positions`: Fetches user's current positions

 ## Database Schema